Umairkhan38/Umairkhan38/README.md

 - 👋 HI, This is Umairkhan
+- freelancer web developer
-- 👀 Looking To be a MERN-STACK & Full Stack DEVELOPER
+- 👀 Looking for a role as the MERN-STACK or Reactjs DEVELOPER
-- 🌱  INTERN & TEAINEE OF MERN-STACK DEVELOPMENT AT THE HasbaSoft Pvt Ltd.
+- 🌱  INTERN & TRAINEE OF MERN-STACK DEVELOPMENT AT HasbaSoft Pvt Ltd.
 -  HAVING  EXPERIENCE OF SEVERAL WEB-BASED MAJOR PROJECTS.

 <!---